-1. The launch utility opens the registry database and reads the list of CAB files to auto-launch.

-2. First it looks for FileName to see if the CAB file is present.

-- If not, the registry entry is ignored. - If it is present, and the Installed flag is not set, auto-launch performs the installation.

-3. If the Installed flag is set, auto-launch looks for the FileCheck file.

-- If it is present, the CAB file is installed and that registry entry is complete. - If the FileCheck file is not present, memory has been lost, and the auto-launch installs the CAB. - 4.
+- 1. The launch utility opens the registry database and reads the list of CAB files to auto-launch. - 2.
+First it looks for FileName to see if the CAB file is present. - If not, the registry entry is ignored. - If it is present, and the Installed flag is not set, auto-launch makes a copy of the CAB file (since it gets deleted by installation) and runs the Microsoft utility WCELOAD to install it. - 3.
+If the Installed flag is set, auto-launch looks for the FileCheck file. - If it is present, the CAB file is installed and that registry entry is complete. - If the FileCheck file is not present, memory has been lost, and the utility calls WCELOAD to reinstall the CAB file. - 4.
 This process repeats for the next entry in the registry, until all registry entries are analyzed.